 Our uppercase alphabet came from the inscriptional capitals of the Romans.
 Our lowercase alphabet came from the European uncial alphabets of the Middle Ages, which themselves evolved from scribal approximations of the uppercase alphabet.

 But our figures were invented in India.
-They spread west through the influence of Persian and Arab mathematicians.
+They spread westward through the influence of Persian and Arab mathematicians.
 Traditionally they were known as

 It’s never wrong to use the default figures in your font—namely, the ones you get when typing the keys 0–9.
 Those are put in the default position because they’re intended to work well across a range of contexts.

 If alternate figures are included in your font, they’ll be implemented as OpenType features.
-The caveats there also apply, especially pertaining to software support.
+Those caveats also apply, especially pertaining to application support.